Transport in Stockholm: Regional and intercity rail

 There are also regional and InterCity trains going on the mainlines between Stockholm and cities outside the county.
 These cities include Uppsala, Gävle, Eskilstuna, Linköping, Västerås.
-These train are run by SJ on their own, and SJ tickets or special combination tickets called TiM (SJ+SL) are valid.
+These train are run by Mälartåg and SJ with some being subject to public funding.
+Single tickets can be bought from each respective operator while period tickets including local public transport can be used on either operator.

-Local transportation

-Arlanda is since 2012 served by the commuter train (Pendeltåg) to Stockholm and Uppsala.
-The trip takes 38 minutes to Stockholm Central Station and 18 minutes to Uppsala. there is a supplemental fee of 120 SEK for passing through the railway station at the airport.